-The underlying clays may be removed to a depth of 2 to 7 feet and replaced by compacted crushed limestone select fill.
-The depth options and the respective anticipated movements after selection of one of the depth options are presented in Table No. 4.
+The underlying clays may be removed to a depth of 5 or 7 feet and replaced by compacted crushed limestone select fill (in areas where thicker .
+The depth options and the respective anticipated movements after selection of one of the depth options are presented in Table No. 2.

 Depth of Existing Clay Removal and Replacement, Feet Anticipated Potential Vertical Movements, Inches

 0 4 1⁄2

-3 3

 5 2

 7 1